smanchukonda07/project-design/13-monolith-to-microservices-migration.md

 # Incremental Monolith-to-Microservices Migration on AWS

-> **Note on this one:** reconstructed from resume-level outcomes
-> (migrating legacy on-prem monoliths to modular AWS microservices via
-> CDK and CI/CD, -35% infrastructure overhead, +43% faster releases),
-> not an original design doc.
-The problem and outcomes are real; the
-> specific trade-off reasoning below is a plausible, standard treatment
-> rather than a transcript of the original decisions.

 A migration path for moving a legacy, on-premises monolithic application to a modular, cloud-native microservices architecture on AWS, without a risky big-bang cutover.